 The white structure dons nautical architecture, big windows, adirondack chairs and a red tin roof.
 Talk about picturesque!
 Just minutes from the downtown area, The Ship Harbor Inn is a great place to rejuvenate.
 Guests can walk down to the beach, get a spa treatment, watch for whales from their decks and enjoy an amazing breakfast every morning.
 Drink in the ocean side views with a cup of orange juice, indulge at their bistro and espresso counter and check out their evening bar!
 Plenty of the rooms are pet friendly, have fireplaces and even jacuzzis.

 From this point on, there are many ways to spend the day, just sticking around the downtown area.
-Anacortes is a melting pot of artists, fishermen, gardeners, musicians and outdoors people, making this small town a hit for anyone and everyone.
-As far as your Saturday goes, there are so many options, so mix and match to plan a relaxing day!
+Anacortes, WA is a melting pot of artists, fishermen, gardeners, musicians, and outdoors people, making this small town a hit for anyone and everyone.
+As far as your Saturday goes, there are so many options, so mix and match to plan a relaxing day trip in Anacortes Washington!

 Feeling the need for some blooms?
 Walk a few blocks over to Causland Memorial Park– a flowering park surrounded by a seashell wall near the library and community theatre in town.
 Even the neighborhood around the park is worth the short walk!
 The houses are all historic and covered in vines, and their yards are full of flowering bushes.